hexaxsoftwares/houx.js/README.md

 `*attr=data` is a shorthand way of binding data Attributes to the official `px:attr=data` .

-The `px:` data binding is the official method, but we ll continue the use of the asterisks method throughout the rest of this documentation as it's shorter and easier to reason about.
+The `px:` data binding is the official method, but we ll continue with the use of the asterisks method throughout the rest of this documentation as it's shorter and easier to reason about.

-For example, `*class='color'` will bind the class attribute to the value of color, meaning that the text `color` will be evaluated as a javascript expression with the model state instances in scope.
+For example, `*class='color'` will bind the class attribute to the value of `color` expression, meaning that the text `color` will be evaluated as a javascript expression with the model state instances in scope.

 Same rules implies as in template mustache tags.
 Once an attribute name is preceded with an asterisks, its value will be treated as a javascript expression.

 Data binding in PixelJs is not just connecting variables; it's orchestrating a symphony of interactions.

 Envision your UI elements harmonizing with the underlying data.
 Your application is a symphony where each note resonates with a data point.

 e.g
 ```javascript